axckzz/J25-Progamming/arduino/arduino.md

 ---

+## **BlinkVariation2 Explanation:**
+The same as in variation 1, but there's more blinks and they blink much faster.

 ## **Special_Character_Of_Alvaro Explanation:**

 **Problem:** In this program i had a problem the first time, the problem was that i dind't put quotation marks on the Serial.println.
 I'm going to show you the problem.❌